AaltoSciComp/scicomp-docs/aalto/llm-web-apis.rst

 :doc:`Aalto RSE </rse/index>` runs an LLM gateway service at `https://llm-gateway.k8s.aalto.fi/ <https://llm-gateway.k8s.aalto.fi/>`__
-that is available to all Aalto users.
-It serves several open-source models on Aalto hardware — your data never leaves Aalto premises.
+that is available to all Aalto employees for research and teaching purposes.
+It serves several open-source
+models on Aalto hardware — your data never leaves Aalto premises.
 This can be used for lightweight programmatic use, but shouldn't replace batch usage (use :doc:`/triton/apps/llms`) or interactive